open-quantum-safe/oqs-demos/openssl3/USAGE.md

 ## Limitations

 This image is limited in functionality as per the [open issues documented for oqs-provider](https://github.com/open-quantum-safe/oqs-provider/issues).
+It also is [not fit for productive use](https://github.com/open-quantum-safe/openssl#limitations-and-security).